Ukraine heads to the polls in a pivotal and unpredictable election

 Comedian Volodymyr Zelensky has been consistently leading opinion polls for months ahead of the election, with President Petro Poroshenko and former Prime Minister Yulia Tymoshenko trailing far behind.

-Polls close at 8 p.m. local time (1 p.m.
+Polls closed at 8 p.m. local time (1 p.m.
 ET) and preliminary results could be in as soon as Monday morning.

 Should none of the candidates get more than 50 per cent of the vote, a runoff election between the top two will be held on April 21.